Print

 Instructions

-2. Heat the 3 tablespoons oil in a large pot set over medium high heat.
-When the oil is hot, add the chopped onion and celery to the pot.
+1. Heat the 3 tablespoons oil in a large pot set over medium high heat.
+When the oil is hot, add the chopped onion to the pot.
 Cook for 4 - 5 minutes, stirring frequently, or until the onion is softened and just starting to brown around the edges.

-3. Add the garlic, kosher salt, black pepper, smoked paprika, ground ginger, cinnamon, and (optional) cayenne pepper to the pot.
+2. Add the garlic, salt, black pepper, smoked paprika, ground ginger, and cinnamon to the pot.
 Cook for 1 minute, stirring continuously, or until the spices are fragrant.

-4. Add the cubed sweet potato and 6 cups of the broth to the pot.
+3. Add the cubed sweet potato and 6 cups of the broth to the pot.
 Stir to combine and turn the heat up to bring the soup to a gentle boil.
-Gently boil the soup for 12 - 14 minutes, stirring occasionally, or until the sweet potato cubes are tender (check this by piercing a couple different pieces of sweet potato with a fork.
-They are done when the fork slips in with little resistance).
-If the soup begins to boil too hard at any point, reduce the heat again to maintain a gentle boil.
+(As the soup cooks, turn heat down if necessary to maintain the gentle boil.)
+Gently boil the soup for 13 - 15 minutes, stirring occasionally, or until the sweet potato cubes are fork-tender.

-5. Turn the stove down to low and stir in the pumpkin purée.
+4. Turn the burner down to low and stir in the pumpkin purée.
 Cook for 1 - 2 minutes, stirring occasionally.

-7. If desired, thin the soup out with additional broth.
-Taste the soup and add more salt, black pepper, and/or cayenne pepper if needed.
-Serve immediately, garnished with hulled pumpkin seeds (optional).
+6. If desired, thin the soup out with additional broth.
+Taste the soup and add more salt and/or black pepper if needed.

 Notes